all-in-one-of/snippets/HOU DOP Flip.md

 - `default velocity scale` for Volume Source is 1.5, which will cause larger splashes by default, but for moving containers this should be set to 1.
 #### Separation:
 #### Droplets:
+- tend to clamp toghether when partic drop below certain density turn dto droplets more like .
+After blend back to fluid: Merge/kill
 #### Vorticity:
+Chaos and for for white water.
 - preservation rate (how much vorticity should rename of end of second) (decay value) retain sworling motion.

 ### [Volume Motion]: